greatwillow/ui-dimensions/README.md

 ### Installation

 ```
-npm install dimension-state
+npm install ui-dimensions
 ```

 ### Base Usage

-The following example demonstrates the primary simple use-case for dimension-state where we create a state dimension with ```createBaseDimension()``` and then use it in the following React code.
-This shows how dimension-state achieves the common functionality that Redux provides in a much more condensed and simple way.
+The following example demonstrates the primary simple use-case for ui-dimensions where we create a state dimension with ```createBaseDimension()``` and then use it in the following React code.
+This shows how ui-dimensions achieves the common functionality that Redux provides in a much more condensed and simple way.

-An added feature here, however, is that by wrapping our initial state, and reducers within a set of closures, dimension-state is able to provide a set of given dependencies to each of these functions.
+An added feature here, however, is that by wrapping our initial state, and reducers within a set of closures, ui-dimensions is able to provide a set of given dependencies to each of these functions.

 Although it is typically sufficient to use import statements in the code-base, there are certain cases where this form of dependency injection can by advantageous, and at a minimum can simplify testing while removing the need for extra import statements throughout different files.